 You can repeat circuits as many times as you like because each trip around is a different experience.
-You'll see the wonderful animal residents at rest and at play, enjoying their freedom to wander; they might be a windscreens width away or a little more distant, enjoying their vast spacious home.
+You'll see the wonderful animal residents; they might be a windscreens width away or a little more distant, enjoying their vast spacious home.

 Entry to the Woburn estate takes you through beautiful woodland and parkland and a winding route to the ticket lanes.
 From the entry gate in Ridgemont village your safari drive takes you through the Northern Plains.

 Drive through wide open paddocks containing a diverse mix of animals, giving you a taste of the adventures to come.

 Spot the 'Lions of the Empire' - two fearsome statues guarding the entrance to the Safari Park reserves.
 These are two of the six original lions which stood in front of H.M Govt Pavillion at the British Empire Exhibition in London, 1924.